Role Mapping

 Role Assignment During JIT Provisioning

-As an illustration, if you have included the roles claim in your authorization request to the Wristband Authorize Endpoint, after the successful completion of the JIT Provisioning login, the authenticated user would receive an access token.
-This token can be used to invoke the Wristband UserInfo Endpoint, and the ensuing response would display any mapped roles, exemplified as follows:
+For example, if you've included the roles claim in your authorization request to the Wristband Authorize Endpoint, a successful JIT provisioning login returns an access token that reflects the mapped roles.
+You can use that token to call the Wristband UserInfo Endpoint, and the response will include the mapped roles.

 {